anonn24/conformalNILM/README.md

 3. UK-DALE (Domestic Appliance-Level Electricity) Dataset
 4. REFIT Dataset

-This repository contains all the experiments conducted for ACM e-Energy 2025.
+This repository contains all the experiments conducted for ACM JCSS.
 The entire code is written using JAX and Flax.

 ### Contents: